Cral-Cactus/wc-sale-discord-notifications/readme.txt

 1. **Webhook URL**: Enter the Discord Webhook URL where notifications will be sent.
 2. **Order Status Notifications**: Select the order statuses for which you want to send notifications.
 You can also specify different webhook URLs and colors for each status.
+3. **Disable Product Image in Embed**: Check this option if you wish to omit product images from the embed.

 == Usage ==